saplingjs/sapling-website/docs/data.md

 By default, the records come in whatever order they happen to be in the database.
 However, in most cases, you'll want them in a specific order.

-You can do this by adding a `sortBy` query string variable like so;
+You can do this by adding a `sortBy` query string parameter like so;

 ```http
 GET /data/posts?sortBy=_created,desc